mkdocstrings/mkdocstrings/docs/usage/index.md

 - `handlers`: The handlers' global configuration.
 - `enable_inventory`: Whether to enable inventory file generation.
   See [Cross-references to other projects / inventories](#cross-references-to-other-projects-inventories)
-- `language`: The language to use for output.
+- `locale`: The locale used for translations.
   See [Internationalization](#internationalization-i18n).
 - `enabled` **(New in version 0.20)**: Whether to enable the plugin.
 Defaults to `true`.
   Can be used to reduce build times when doing local development.